School of Nursing and Midwifery Executive

 Professor David Edvardsson is Director of the Austin Clinical School of Nursing and Associate Head of School (Clinical Schools).
 He is a Registered Nurse with a research Master and PhD in nursing, and a member of the Australian College of Nursing, the Swedish Society of Nurses and the Gerontological Society of America.
 Professor Edvardsson is an internationally recognised and awarded expert in health promoting nursing, clinical nursing and geriatric/gerontological nursing.
 He has numerous international peer-review publications, and a h-index of 36 with about 10,000 citations.
 He is the Associate Editor of Nordic Journal of Nursing Research and former Regional Editor of Health and Social Care in the Community, with a global network of collaborators.

 Ms Danielle Hearn

 Ms Danielle Hearn is the School Manager for the School of Nursing and Midwifery.
 She has an extensive people and business management background from a range of industries.
-As the School Manager, Ms Hearn is the primary advisor to the Head of School and School Executive on all matters pertaining to the University, School and College policies, operations and business processes.
+As the School Manager, Ms Hearn is the primary advisor to the Dean and School Executive on all matters pertaining to the University, School and College policies, operations and business processes.

 Dr Karen Lawrence